cortexjs-legacy/cortexjs-www/README.md

 git clone git@github.com/cortexjs/cortexjs-www
 ```

-Before staart the server, you should make should that you have service following:
+Before start the server, you should make should that you have service following:

 * couchdb see [cortex-registry-server](http://github.com/cortexjs/cortex-registry-server) to start and init the registry server, you can use [replicate](http://npmjs.org/package/replicate)
 * redis used for session and events sever